IuryAlves/argo-rollouts/docs/features/analysis.md

           value: "Bearer {{ args.api-token }}"
 ```

-## Handling Metric Results - NaN and Infinity
+## Handling Metric Results - NaN, Infinity, and empty array
-Metric providers can sometimes return values of NaN (not a number) and infinity.
+Metric providers can sometimes return values of NaN (not a number), infinity or an empty array.
 Users can edit the `successCondition` and `failureCondition` fields
 to handle these cases accordingly.

 Here are three examples where a metric result of NaN is considered successful, inconclusive and failed respectively.